gabrwagn/backend_mashup/README.md

 ## Installation

-Load the MusicGenie.sln in Visual Studio.
+Load the MusicGenie/MusicGenie.sln in Visual Studio.

 Run the server with F5 (or the green arrow).
 Your default browser should open at an index page used for demonstrating the service.